 PHAL 211 will introduce you to the wonderful field of pharmacology.
 The paper begins with basic pharmacological principles dealing with how drugs act (i.e. pharmacodynamics) and what the body does to the drug (i.e. pharmacokinetics).
 From here the lecture topics range from humble paracetamol to the social-changing contraceptives to the mind-altering cocaine.
-The laboratory classes will teach you essential scientific skills that are required to investigate drug metabolism, the effect of drugs on humans, experimental design and statistics analysis.
+The laboratory classes will teach you essential scientific skills that are required to investigate drug metabolism, both the positive and negative effects of drugs on humans, experimental design and statistics analysis.

 PHAL 211 is essential for further study in Pharmacology; however, the paper content will be useful for other science majors, including Physiology, Anatomy, Biochemistry and Microbiology.

 |Domestic Tuition Fees (NZD)||$1,141.35|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|